 The analyses from the Impact Study were used to conduct a robust Cost-Benefit Analysis of selected IDP and Non-IDP Programme components.
-The Cost Benefit Analysis calculations incorporated the positive and negative externalities associated with each intervention.
-The Cost of each IDP and Non-IDP Intervention was calculated as the summation of cost to BRAC and the cost to the beneficiary.
-In all cases, the cost to the beneficiary was the opportunity cost of attending the programme.
-The benefits of each programme component were calculated often as additional income or savings that has resulted from being part of the programme.

-The ratio of Benefits to Cost demonstrated the benefit of each unit of investment in a programme and is an indicator of cost-effectiveness of the programme.
+The Cost-Benefit Analysis calculations incorporated the positive and negative externalities associated with each intervention.
+The Cost of each IDP and Non-IDP Intervention was calculated as the summation of the cost to BRAC and the cost to the beneficiary.
+In all cases, the cost to the beneficiary was the opportunity cost of attending the program.
+The benefits of each program component were calculated often as additional income or savings that have resulted from being part of the program.
+The ratio of Benefits to Cost demonstrated the benefit of each unit of investment in a program and is an indicator of the cost-effectiveness of the program.

 The results of the Impact Study and Cost-Benefit Analysis of IDP conducted by LightCastle Partners may be used to plan the expansion of IDP to areas in Bangladesh with high rates of ultra-poor.
 Using the results of the Impact and Cost-Benefit Analysis, LightCastle partners have also recommended modifications that may result in greater success of IDP, including potential partnerships with the government.